FIWARE/test.Functional/API.test/security.Idm/5.4.0/README.md

 > `sudo nano /etc/hosts`

-and add Orion IP of previous VM with **keyrock** alias according to your instance:
+and add KeyRock IP of previous VM with **keyrock** alias according to your instance:

 > `192.168.111.87 keyrock`